chicharper

 Aged 11, I first enjoyed artistic success when I won a national handwriting competition that won me £25 and £50 for the school, Kirkcaldy High.
 My art teacher, Tom Gourdie MBE, world-renowned and honoured for his services to handwriting, passed on this skill to me most Tuesday afternoons for five years, forming the basis of my lifelong love for type and art.
 Thank you, sir.

-More recently, success has been golf-related, with the unusual scenario of this former art student becoming Captain of The New Golf Club at the Home of Golf during the Open Championship year of 2005 and with the winning of the USGA’s 2008 Herbert Warren Wind Book Award for Tom Morris – The Colossus of Golf.
+More recently, success has been golf-related, firstly with the unusual scenario of this former, long-haired rebel of an art student becoming Captain of The New Golf Club at the Home of Golf during the Open Championship year of 2005 and then with the winning of the USGA’s 2008 Herbert Warren Wind Book Award for Tom Morris – The Colossus of Golf.
 The 40+ years in between have not gone without recognition.

 During this diversity, I was producing corporate identities, designing brochures and packaging while, as Creative Director, was managing a studio of 12 graphic designers and, with co-Creative Director, Jim Greig, was creating advertising campaigns and producing TV ads, such as TSB’s ‘Which Bank?’, BMA’s ‘Flying Scotsman’, British Gas Scotland’s ‘Reasons to be Cheerfuel’, numerous campaigns for freezer foods giant, Capital Foods, as well as the infamous ‘What’s it called? – Cumbernauld’.
 These received national Clio, Roses and IBA Creative awards, while our ‘Newsvendor’ TV ad for TSB Scotland proved so successful that it had to be withdrawn as the customer response was proving too much for the bank to cope with.

-1994 saw Balgray suddenly ‘downsize’ when our major clients – British Gas, British Midland, United Biscuits and TSB Scotland – all decided to move their marketing people down south.
+1994 saw Balgray suddenly ‘downsize’ when our major clients – British Gas, British Midland, United Biscuits and TSB Scotland – all decided to move their marketing people down south that year.
 In 1995, we formed Greenfinch Design which later became Avian Communications Group when we added Turnstone Advertising, Merlin New Media and Heron PR as nest mates.

 During the 1990s, I continued to design for a varied client list that included print for Scottish Enterprise, Orkney Tourist board, Crieff Hydro, Lomax Mobility and Expro Group, as well as branding and packaging for Walkers Shortbread, Gleneagles Water, and the Antiquary and Talisman whisky ranges for J&W Hardies.
 I also created the new corporate identity for Ultratape, Scottish Golf, Sterling Furniture, NorthLink Ferries and Caithness Glass – including all their packaging, brochures and point of sale – and sub-branding for The Royal Bank of Scotland.